Slot Die Coating: Theory, Design, & Applications

 By using shims of different sizes for different flow rates or solution viscosities, the pressure drop can be maintained at a fixed value.

-Figure 5 shows how a shim design can deposit 4 stripes of material onto a substrate using a single head.
-When depositing a stripe where the coating width is less than the width of the slot-die coater head, the coating meniscus can spread out along the width due to capillary forces.
+The figure below shows how a shim design can deposit 4 stripes of material onto a substrate using a single head.
+When depositing a stripe where the coating width is less than the width of the slot die coater head, the coating meniscus can spread out along the width due to capillary forces.
 This reduces the accuracy of the coating pattern, and can cause multiple stripes to bleed together.

 - The standard configurations where the gap heights of both the upstream or downstream lips are equal